 Glacier National Park was established on May 11, 1910 by an act of the United States Congress.
 It contains almost 1,600 square miles of forest, mountains and lakes.
 It borders Waterton Lakes National Park in Canada and the two were designated an international peace park in 1932.

-For More Information about Glacier National Park
+For More Information About Glacier National Park

-- Encyclopedia Entry on Glacier National Park
+- Wikipedia Entry on Glacier National Park

 - National Park Service Page for Glacier